vuejs/v2.vuejs.org/source/guide/transitions.md

 2. `.fade-enter` defines the starting state of an entering transition.
 It is applied for a single frame and then immediately removed.

 3. `.fade-leave` defines the ending state of a leaving transition.
-It is applied when the leaving transition starts and removed when the tranition finishes.
+It is applied when the leaving transition starts and removed when the transition finishes.

 If the `transition` attribute has no value, the classes will default to `.v-transition`, `.v-enter` and `.v-leave`.